Functions

 int i = square(3); // calls the second square function

 !!
-Take care however: when the argument types don't match any of the overloaded functions, the first function is automatically used!
-This can happen, for instance, when the function expects a var argument and an int is passed, or when it expects a STRING* and a char* is passed.
-This is important when passing constants to overloaded functions: Text constants like "this is a text" are of type char* (not STRING*), integer numeric like 12345 are of type int (not var), and single letter constants such as 'A' or 'B' are also of type int (not char).
+When calling overloaded functions, make sure that argument types exactly match one of the defined functions.
+The automatic type conversion and pointer detection of the lite-C compiler does not happen here.
+That means you must really use the C++ & operator for pointers.
+When the function wants a STRING*, passing a char* won't do.
+Keep this in mind when passing constants to overloaded functions, which may be of a different type than you expect.
+Text constants like "this is a text" are of type char* (not STRING*), integer numbers like 12345 are of type long (not var), constants with decimals like 123.456 are of type double (not float), and single letter constants such as 'A' or 'B' are also of type long (not char).
 Make sure that overloaded functions exist for all types of arguments that can occur - or use typecasting to convert the arguments to the right type.
 Example:

 int square(int x)